kanikaselvapandian/DBEAT1/README.md

 - Switch on WAMP/MAMP

-- Navigate to `http://localhost/phpMyAdmin` and import the database from `LendInSync Database.sql`
+- Navigate to `http://localhost/phpMyAdmin` and import the database from `/lendinsync/LendInSync Database.sql`
-- Navigate to
+- Navigate to `/lendinsync/execute_python_files.py` and run the file
+    ````
+    python execute_python_files.py
+    ````
 - Open your browser and navigate to `http://127.0.0.1:5000/`

+## Key Features

+1. [Multi-Currency Wallet] Create a Multi-Currency Wallet
+2. [Multi-Currency Wallet] Transfer money between wallets based on exchange rate
+3. [Multi-Currency Wallet] Transfer money to and from your CASA account and your wallet based on exchange rate
+4. [Multi-Currency Wallet] Add a friend and transfer money between your and your friend’s wallets
+5. [Peer-to-Peer Lending] Peer-to-Peer Lending Marketplace
+6. [Peer-to-Peer Lending] Browser Application Form
+7. [Peer-to-Peer Lending] Lender Application Form
+8. [Peer-to-Peer Lending] View your borrowed and lent loans